-High School Concert Band is open to all ninth through twelfth grade students to fulfill the arts requirement for the High School Diploma (grades 9-12 for .50 credit/year), to partially fulfill a music sequence, or as an elective.
+Sr. High School Concert Band is open to all ninth through twelfth grade students to partially fulfill the arts requirement for the High School Diploma (grades 9-12 for .50 credit/year) or as an elective.
 A varied repertoire is covered, ranging from standard works through contemporary band literature.
-In addition to rehearsals which are held every other day in school, other requirements include regular attendance at weekly small-group lessons and attendance at the following public performances: Pops, Holiday and Spring Concerts, the Cortland County All-County Band Clinic, and the McGraw High School Commencement Ceremony.
-Opportunities for participation in Area All-State, Conference All-State, and NYSSMA Solo Festivals are available based upon individual student performance levels and experience.
-Participation in High School Concert Band is required when participating in extracurricular ensembles such as Jazz Band or Parade Band.
+In addition to rehearsals which are held every other day in school, other requirements include regular attendance at weekly small-group lessons and attendance at the following public performances: Annual Fall Music Department Performance/Fundraiser, Holiday and Spring Concerts and the Cortland County All-County Band Clinic.
+Opportunities for participation in All-County Jazz Band, Area All-State, Conference All-State, and NYSSMA Solo Festivals are available based upon individual student performance levels and experience.
+Participation in Senior High Concert Band is required when participating in extracurricular ensembles such as Jazz Band or Parade Band.